Skip to content

 docker compose up -d

-2. Adding the widget
+2. Add the widget

 html

-<script src="https://cdn.jsdelivr.net/npm/@cap.js/widget"></script>
+<script src="https://cdn.jsdelivr.net/npm/cap-widget@<version>"></script>

 html